-• Paper 3: Write a research paper analyzing a religious community in America today.
+- Paper 3: Write a research paper analyzing a religious community in America today.
 The paper should analyze the group's stand on one particular social or political issue such as: immigration, poverty, abortion, gay marriage, healthcare, etc. The paper should include an analysis of the tensions, challenges, and opportunities for this community in the context of its particular beliefs and plural American society.
 The paper should include at least five reputable sources to support your argument.
-This paper is due by 5:00pm on Wednesday, December 13 and be 2500-3000 words.

-All papers should be emailed to the instructor as a PDF attachment.

-- Extra Credit: Students are highly encouraged to work with the class writing consultant throughout the semester.
+This paper is due by 5:00pm on Wednesday, May 1 and be 2500-3000 words. - All papers should be emailed to the instructor as a PDF attachment.
+Links to a google document will not be accepted. - Extra Credit: Students are highly encouraged to work with a writing consultant throughout the semester.
 Students will receive five additional points on each of the three major papers if the student has had at least one session with the consultant working on that paper.
 Students who have a review session at the speech center will receive five additional points on the presentation. - Boatwright Library staff have created the following website to help students with the research components of this class: https://libguides.richmond.edu/fys-kocher